 Years ago I went to visit my sister and her family in Idaho.
 She and her husband have a cozy house near their only daughter and her three teenagers.
 Their daughter my niece is also a nurse, like our mother, grandmother, and our cousin.

 On that visit I saw my great niece and nephews for the first time in 9 years.
 It was a delight to reconnect with family and actually share meals with them.
-My sister has two sons, each with a wife and children, the youngest son passed away unexpectedly last month.
+My sister has two sons, each with a wife and children, the youngest son passed away unexpectedly in 2021.
+Their daughter is in college as is my niece’s oldest son.

 I visited my second sister and her husband after that winter passed.
-My brother and his family live in South Carolina, I see them when I am able.
+My brother and his family live in South Carolina, I haven’t seen them in four years due to my back problems at first them Covid.
+I plan to see them next month!

 Although we live far apart we are bound together by the love we have for each other and for the love we shared with our parents.
 I wish everyone could have had the family life we shared growing up.
 No matter how many adult kids we have or how many grandchildren we have, we are bound together as family.